BehindTheMusicTree/audiometa/docs/GIT_WORKTREES.md

 1. Display all available worktrees with their branch names
 2. Prompt you to select a worktree by number
+3. Prompt you to choose an editor (if both Cursor and VS Code are available)
-3. Open the selected worktree directory in Cursor or VS Code (whichever is available)
+4. Open the selected worktree in your chosen editor

 This is useful when you have multiple worktrees and want to quickly switch between them without manually navigating to their directories.